-In this article, let’s consider how to use one of the most powerful tools of persuasion sellers can employ.
+Social proof is one of the most powerful tools of persuasion a brand can employ.
 Getting others to promote you is infinitely more effective than promoting yourself.
-Here are the top 10 most effective ways to leverage social proof.

 Human beings are social creatures.
 We want to fit in.
 We want to be accepted and admired.
 We don’t want to look foolish or make mistakes.
 Our tendency is to do what others are doing, even if we pride ourselves on individuality, which is why social proof works so well.

 After all, claims by the seller or manufacturer are suspect.
 Buyers are used to marketing hype.
 When other consumers are raving about your company, though, the prospect is more inclined to accept that “social proof” as fact.